ninjastorms/ninjastorms/README.md

 sources from the repository, or there is no configure script present for any other reason, you can generate it by executing

-    $> ./autogen.sh
+    ./autogen.sh

 To configure the project, execute

-    $> ./configure --host=<host> BOARD=<board> \
-          CFLAGS="-nostdlib -nostartfiles -ffreestanding"
+    ./configure --host=<host> BOARD=<board> CFLAGS="-nostdlib -nostartfiles -ffreestanding"

 where `host` is the appropriate host triplet for the target architecture, for example `arm-none-eabi` for the EV3 or the qemu environments and `board` is a supported board.
-See `Supported Boards` for the board specific configure command.
+See [Supported Boards](#supported-boards) for the board specific configure command.

 Building the project requires a `host` prefixed toolchain capable of generating executables for your target architecture.
-To generate a `host` prefixed toolchain, in case your distribution does not provide one, see our [generate-toolchain](https://github.com/ninjastorms/toolchain-generator) project.
+To generate a `host` prefixed toolchain, in case your distribution does not provide one, see the [generate-toolchain](https://github.com/ninjastorms/toolchain-generator) project.
 Assuming a working toolchain for your architecture and a configured source tree, the project is built by executing

-    $> make
+    make

 When the build completes, the kernel binary can be found in the source tree as a file named `ninjastorms`.
-See `Supported Boards` for the deployment process of the built kernel.
+See [Supported Boards](#supported-boards) for the deployment process of the built kernel.

 ## Supported Boards